google/googletest/README.md

 ## Welcome to **Google Test**, Google's C++ test framework!

-This repository is a merger of the formerly separate GoogleTest and GoogleMock projects.
+This repository is a merger of the formerly separate Google Test and Google Mock projects.
 These were so closely related that it makes sense to maintain and release them together.